Insality/decore/docs/systems.md

 ---@field transform_event component.transform_event

 ---@class component.transform_event
----@field entity entity @The entity that was changed.
+---@field entity entity The entity that was changed.
----@field is_position_changed boolean @If true, the position was changed.
+---@field is_position_changed boolean If true, the position was changed.
----@field is_scale_changed boolean @If true, the scale was changed.
+---@field is_scale_changed boolean If true, the scale was changed.
----@field is_rotation_changed boolean @If true, the rotation was changed.
+---@field is_rotation_changed boolean If true, the rotation was changed.
----@field is_size_changed boolean @If true, the size was changed.
+---@field is_size_changed boolean If true, the size was changed.
----@field animate_time number|nil @If true, the time it took to animate the transform.
+---@field animate_time number|nil If true, the time it took to animate the transform.
----@field easing userdata|nil @The easing function used for the animation.
+---@field easing userdata|nil The easing function used for the animation.

 ---@class system.transform_event: system
 ---@field entities entity.transform_event[]
 local M = {}

----@static
 ---@return system.transform_event
 function M.create_system()
 	local system = ecs.system()